Skparab1/Skparab1/README.md

 ### About me
   - I am a 10th grader in California
-  - I know Python, Javascript and Pascal and am familiar with Html and Java
+  - I know Python, JavaScript and Pascal and am familiar with Html and Java
   - One of my big ongoing projects is [Encryption code](https://github.com/skparab1/encryption-code)
   - I like replicating video games in Python, like [Flappy bird](https://github.com/skparab1/flappy-bird), [Pong](https://github.com/skparab1/pong), and [Battleship](https://github.com/skparab1/battleship)
   - I like making GUIs with Javascript like [Binary converter GUI](https://skparab1.github.io/binary-converter) and [Encryption code GUI](https://github.com/skparab1/encryption-code-gui)